More Resources to Support Your 'Rockstar' Leadership Career

 Truthfully though, the best advice is: keep your mouth closed until you can find a way to speak about the other person.
 No matter what they have done, you must find a way to talk with them that honors both yourself and the other person.

-The question I ask myself when I find I'm fuming about someone is, "If I am being the best possible version of myself, what positive things would I look for in this person, and what would I do in this moment?"
+The question I ask myself when I find I'm fuming about someone is, "If I am being a "Rockstar Leader" what positive things would I look for in this person, and what would I do in this moment?"

 Admittedly, at times that can be very, challenging, especially if someone has done something hurtful or very annoying.
 However, the definition of unconditional love is to "look through the eyes of your higher source and find the good".
 It's always there.
 Just sometimes the good is buried underneath the gunk that is life.